usnistgov/oscal-xproc3/README.md

 Piez, Wendell (2024), OSCAL-XProc3, US National Institute of Standards and Technology (NIST), https://github.com/usnistgov/oscal-xslt3.

-TODO: secure a DOI (register in MIDAS)
+TODO: secure a DOI by registering the project in MIDAS, and update accordingly

 ## Included software and licenses